State of the Map Store: August 2025

 One of my guiding principles for The Map Center has been promoting living talent, not just speculating on the work done by others who have died long before me.
 Through the serendipity of a LinkedIn post, I discovered Damien Saunder as he faced a conundrum: how was he, an Australian, supposed to get his magnificent new self-published book into a bookstore and independent seller in the United States?
 I cold messaged him, introduced myself and then we were off.
 He shipped several pallets of boxes and I became the exclusive distributor of Maps on Vinyl in North America.
 So far I’m about 20% through my stock which means I have a long way to go, but I’ve been enjoying this new line of business.
 Cold-calling bookstores trying to get them to buy books they’ve never heard of by authors they’ve never heard of from map stores they’ve never heard of is a bit of a lift, to put it lightly.
 I hope that in the future the wholesale deals will come easier when more wary bookstores will be more familiar with who I am and what I’m about.

 On that same subject, a fun byproduct of my extremely niche brand of celebrity is that at events like the ESRIUC in San Diego, people know who I am.
-Granted, that’s not because I’m particularly good at being a GIS analyst but because I made an extremely silly business decision in moving across the country to take over an unprofitable business with a low market cap.
-Nonetheless, being able to schmooze with people who wouldn’t have given me the time of day a couple of years ago is one way that the Map Center doesn’t pay me much of anything in money but finds ways of reimbursing the massive investment.
-Damien himself is the former cartography lead at Apple Maps and he’s worked at National Geographic.
-He’s kind of a big deal and this strange project of mine is putting me in their close proximity in a way that grinding away on ArcGISPro projects never has.
-One reason I justified taking on The Map Center in the first place is because I anticipated something like this might happen.
-Even if the business fails, I’ll have earned enough notoriety that perhaps the endeavor will pay off without making much money directly.
-I want The Map Center to succeed but I need to make sure that my own wellbeing and long term prospects come first.
+Granted, that’s not because I’m particularly good at being a GIS analyst or cartographer but because I made an extremely silly business decision in moving across the country to take over an unprofitable business selling obsolete products.
+Nonetheless, being able to schmooze with people who wouldn’t have given me the time of day a couple of years ago is one way that the Map Center doesn’t pay me much of anything in money but finds ways of reimbursing the massive sunk cost.

 Prospectus

 Things are vastly less dire than they were a year ago.
-The business has seen sales per month that are roughly three times what they were in the same month the previous year.
-I think there’s a reasonable probability that with increased sales around Christmas I might actually hit $100,000 in gross sales.
+The business has seen sales per month that are roughly three to four times what they were in the same month the previous year.
+Visitorship is much higher, online orders are up and brand recognition phenomenal.
+I think there’s a reasonable probability that, with increased sales around Christmas, I might actually hit $100,000 in gross sales this year.
 For a small business barely two years in, that’s fantastic.
 To have done all that with a full time job is unreal.
-Now, with markup and overhead that is still a pittance to live on but it does speak to growth and interest in what I’m offering my customers.
+Now, with markup, staff and overhead, that is still a pittance to live on (about $25k) but it does speak to growth and interest in what I’m offering my customers.
 More people know about the business and are on board with what I’m doing.
+My website hits are largely coming from search engines and direct visits which means that my growing viewership is not just being generated by links from other more successful websites.
+More people know about my business and are visiting the website directly.
+I have an audience of my own.
 This is important as I hunt around for a larger space with room for classes and more inventory as I’m going to have to either convince a new landlord or a bank that this business is now much more than an act of public performance art but a real, growing business.

 There are many different Map Centers that exist as future possibilities.
-None of them are ripe for discussion here but they exist and occupy a substantial amount of my mental energy.
-I’ve become obsessed with commercial real estate and whether I lease or own, the next chapter is going to be bigger with more room for events, activities and classes.
+One of them is an enormous cartographic Bass Pro Shops that is a retail attraction.
+One is a more modest upscale boutique affair housed in a building that I purchase as a real estate investment.
+One of them is a franchise and multiple locations across the country.
+None of these are ripe enough for discussion at length here but they exist and occupy a substantial amount of my mental energy.
+I’ve become obsessed with commercial real estate.
+Whether I lease or own, the next chapter is going to be bigger with more room for events, activities and classes.

 Less substantially, I’m becoming a Rhode Island character.
-I’m actively looking for a larger space.
-I’m tired, of course, but I’m slowly starting to do normal human being things on the weekend again.
+I’m tired, of course, but I’m slowly starting to do normal human being things on the weekend again and meeting my neighbors at mixers and socials.
 I’ve made the growth of the physical store location a tentpole of my business strategy because I think the inherent physicality of my product is just more fun to experience in real life.
-This has the downside of tying me to the store during regular hours and it has been something of an anchor.
-As I start doing more conferences and paid speaking events I have been able to turn this anchor into a chance to travel or at least get out of town.
+This has the downside of tying me to the store during regular hours and it has been something of an anchor around my neck.
+As I start doing more conferences and paid speaking events I have been able to turn this anchor into an opportunity to travel or at least get out of town.
+I’ll be speaking at the North American Cartographic Information Society conference in Louisville KY so if I can’t go on vacation at least I’ll be able to leave Rhode Island.
 I’m trying to backburner my mental health less by slowing down a little, socializing more and trying to find some joy in ways that I haven’t prioritized yet.

-There is still a specter of tariffs, economic recession, consolidation of the commercial real estate market, rising rents, gutting of RIPTA bus service, a housing market upset by cratering higher education in the state and the general poor state of Rhode Island’s business environment.
+There is still a specter of tariffs, economic recession, consolidation of the commercial real estate market, rising rents, gutting of RIPTA bus service, a housing market upset by cratering higher education in the state, reduced tourism and the general poor state of Rhode Island’s business environment.
 There is so much that I can’t control.
-There are moments when it feels so fantastically unfair that my successes should happen at this moment in history when everything could come crashing down.
-Nowhere I could go is safe right now but the thought of abandoning hope before I absolutely have to isn’t an option on the table anymore.
-Every bulk inventory purchase I make, I make it just a little bit harder to give up.
+There are moments when it feels so fantastically unfair that my successes should happen at this moment in history when everything could come crashing down with an executive order.
+Nowhere I could go is fully safe right now but the thought of abandoning hope before I absolutely have to isn’t an option on the table anymore.
+Every bulk inventory purchase I make, it becomes a little bit harder to give up.
 I dig a little deeper in.
 Last year, such investment made me really nervous.
-Now I think of it just as an inevitable part of the journey.
+I wanted to protect my retreat and I avoided writing big checks on stock or materials that I had to commit myself to making pay off.
+Now I think that charging ahead and planning on success before it is guaranteed is just a necessary part of the journey and I’m starting to better appreciate some of the more lunatic LinkedIn personalities that advocate psychotic optimism.
 I’m not nearly too big to fail but I am too big to give up on yet and, more than survival, I’m now dreaming about what a bigger, better Map Center could look like.